Fiona Hyslop: Early political activism

-Member of the Scottish Parliament
+Political career

+SNP in opposition; 1999-2007

 Following the re-establishment of the Scottish Parliament, Hyslop stood on the SNP's additional list for the Lothian region and was elected in 1999.
 Her first years as Member of the Scottish Parliament, strengthened her views on Scottish independence after seeing the lack of powers the parliament really had.

 In 2003, Hyslop sought re-election to the 2nd Scottish Parliament, this time as a candidate for the Linlithgow constituency.
 Although she failed to win this constituency, she was re-elected from the Lothian regional list.
 She felt frustrated by the lack of influence the parliament had over the Iraq war and believed Scotland's place in the world "would be far better strengthened by independence."

-Hyslop, once again, ran for the Linlithgow constituency in the 2007 election.
+Hyslop, once again, stood for the Linlithgow constituency in the 2007 election.
 She lost the seat, again, but increased her vote share and retained her seat on the Lothian list.

-Education Secretary
+Education Secretary; 2007-2009

 The SNP formed a minority government following the 2007 election, with Alex Salmond as First Minister.
 Salmond appointed Hyslop to his cabinet as the Cabinet Secretary for Education and Lifelong Learning, a portfolio she had previously shadowed.
 As Education Secretary, she passed the Graduate Endowment Abolition (Scotland) Act 2008, an Act of the Scottish Parliament to abolish the graduate endowment, and the Education (Additional Support for Learning) (Scotland) Act 2009, which made provisions in relation to additional support needs.
 In December 2009, opposition parties called for Hyslop to be sacked, as Scottish Labour Leader Iain Gray stated that schools were in "crisis".
 Labour threatened to motion a vote of no-confidence.
 With an SNP minority government, this made Hyslop almost certain to be ousted from office.
 Instead, Salmond sacked her from cabinet and she was demoted to a junior minister post of Minister for Culture and External Affairs.

 In 2011 election to the 3rd Scottish parliament, Hyslop ran, again, for the Linlithgow constituency.
 After running twice, she successfully defeated Scottish Labour's Mary Mulligan, gaining the constituency.

-Culture Secretary
+Culture Secretary; 2009-2020

 Following the SNP's landslide victory in the 2011 election, she was promoted back to cabinet in Salmond's second government as Cabinet Secretary for Culture and External Affairs.
 In the 2014 Scottish independence referendum, she campaigned in favour of Scottish independence.

 Following the defeat of the Yes campaign in the referendum, Salmond resigned as First Minister and leader of the SNP.
 Nicola Sturgeon succeeded Salmond and Hyslop remained in Sturgeon's new cabinet.
 She added Europe onto her portfolio as Cabinet Secretary for Culture, Europe and External Affairs.
 In the 2016 EU Referendum, she campaigned to remain within the European Union, as she stated there would be 'huge economic uncertainty'.
 In 2020, she added economy onto her portfolio as Cabinet Secretary for Economy, Fair Work and Culture.